As the COVID-19 pandemic began to sweep the globe, the lives of trans and gender diverse people in Asia and the Pacific also began to change rapidly.

 Some of the responses that country groups and organisations have undertaken are:

-Country groups and organisations expressed these urgent needs:
+Country groups and organisations also expressed these urgent needs:

 It is this data that helped shape the development of the APTN COVID-19 Community Support Fund, which provides funding to community groups and trans human rights defenders across Asia and the Pacific to help meet community realities and sustain their organisations’ operations and functions.